Corbyn and McDonnell set to join NUS and Momentum in EU citizens protest | LabourList

 Tonight, the bill returns to resolve this clash, with both the commons and the Lords voting on this amendment.
 It is likely that the government will still get its way, and that the Lords will back down, as a result of parliamentary protocol.

-Corbyn will be joined by the NUS president Malia Bouattia as well as other student movement and Momentum figures.
+Corbyn will be joined by the NUS president Malia Bouattia as well as other student movement, People’s Assembly and Momentum figures.

 Corbyn said: “Labour opposes the government’s refusal to guarantee the rights of the three million EU citizens, who have made Britain their home and contribute to our society and economy.
 Their future, and the future of British nationals living in the EU, should not be used as a bargaining chip, which is why Labour is seeking to amend the article 50 legislation to secure their rights.”